Yousif-Ahmed/Function-Plotter/README.md

 # Function-Plotter
 ##  📗 :green_book: Description
-Function-Plotter is a GUI Python application, it hepls you to plot any function with maximum and minimum limit for the value of x
+Function-Plotter is a GUI Python application, it hepls you to plot any function with maximum and minimum limits for the value of x

 ##  :computer: Installation of the requirements: